 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Before you can get the best credit cards, you need to build credit.
-If possible, the best credit card is one that earns rewards you can use.
-With so many rewards cards to choose from, the decision can be harder than you realize.
+Before you can get the best travel credit cards, you need to build credit.
+If possible, the best credit card is one that earns rewards while you use it to build your credit score.
+With so many credit cards to choose from, the decision can be harder than you realize.
 So what are the best credit cards to build credit scores?

 Whether you want to earn cash rewards or the best credit card for travel miles, these two cards can build your credit score.
 Plus, you earn rewards at the same time.